 A RACI chart is used to identify your teams’ roles and responsibilities for any task, milestone, or project deliverable.
 RACI charts are also commonly known as a responsibility matrix.
 RACI stands for:

-SMART is an acronym that’s used to help establish clear and attainable goals.
+A SMART goal is an acronym that’s used to help establish clear and attainable goals.
 SMART stands for:

 A SWOT analysis is a decision making tool that can help you identify key facets of your project.
 SWOT is an acronym that stands for: